Jeremy Leggett

 Jeremy Leggett (born 16 March 1954) is a British social entrepreneur, writer, and winner of the 2025 Blue Planet Prize.
 He founded and was a board director of Solarcentury from 1997 to 2020, an international solar solutions company, and founded and was chair of SolarAid, a charity funded with 5% of Solarcentury's annual profits that helps solar-lighting entrepreneurs get started in Africa (2006–2020).
 SolarAid owns a retail brand SunnyMoney that was for a time Africa's top-seller of solar lighting, having sold well over a million solar lights, all profits recycled to the cause of eradicating the kerosene lantern from Africa.
-He founded and is CEO of Highlands Rewilding, a pioneering nature-recovery company, from 2020 to present.
+He founded, and is Chair of Highlands Rewilding, a pioneering nature-recovery company, since 2020.
+In June 2026 he founded, and is CEO of NatureProsperity.

 Leggett is winner of the first Hillary Laureate for International Leadership in Climate Change (2009), a Gothenburg Prize (2015), the first non-Dutch winner of a Royal Dutch Honorary Sustainability Award (2016) and the Blue Planet Prize (2025).
-He was once described in the Observer as "Britain’s most respected green energy boss."
-He is the author of five books: "The Winning of The Carbon War", an account of what he sees as the "turnaround years" in the dawn of the global energy transition, 2013–2015, with an update edition spanning 2016–2017, "The Energy of Nations" (2013), "The Solar Century" (2009), "Half Gone" (2005) and "The Carbon War" (2000).
+He was once described in the Observer as "Britain's most respected green energy boss".
+He is the author of five books: The Winning of The Carbon War, an account of what he sees as the "turnaround years" in the dawn of the global energy transition, 2013–2015, with an update edition spanning 2016–2017; The Energy of Nations (2013); The Solar Century (2009); Half Gone (2005); and The Carbon War (2000).
 He writes occasional articles for national media and has lectured on business and society at the Universities of Cambridge and Oxford (UK) and St Gallen (Switzerland).
 His vision is of a renaissance in civilisation aided or even triggered by renewable energy and nature restoration, and its intrinsic social benefits.

 Career

-In a first career, Leggett went straight from a D.Phil. in earth science at Oxford to the faculty at the Royal School of Mines, Imperial College. researching earth history as preserved in strata including shale deposits, funded by BP, Royal Dutch Shell and other energy companies (1978–1989).
+In a first career, Leggett went straight from a D.Phil. in Earth science at Oxford to the faculty at the Royal School of Mines, Imperial College, researching Earth history as preserved in strata including shale deposits, funded by BP, Royal Dutch Shell and other energy companies (1978–1989).
 In this phase, he won the President's Prize of the Geological Society and was appointed a reader at the age of 33.
 He also set up the Verification Technology Information Centre (VERTIC), a technical think tank with the aim to demonstrate how arms control treaties could be verified, and served part-time as its first executive director for four years (1985–1989) during the tail end of the Cold War.
 During this time he also served on the board of Pugwash UK.

 Becoming concerned about global warming, he resigned from Imperial College to become a climate campaigner with Greenpeace International (1989–1996).
 In this phase, he won the US Climate Institute's Award for Advancing Understanding.